Violet-Quinn/Violet-Quinn/README.md

 📚 **Current Focus**
 - Deepening my knowledge in machine learning algorithms and data science tools.
 - Experimenting with projects involving natural language processing and computer vision.
-- Strengthening my skills in libraries like Pandas, NumPy, Matplotlib, Seaborn, Scikit-learn, and TensorFlow.
+- Strengthening my skills in libraries like Pandas, NumPy, Matplotlib, Seaborn and Scikit-learn.

 🚀 **Future Goals**
 I aspire to become a data scientist or ML engineer, contributing to innovative projects that make a tangible impact in fields like healthcare, finance, and sustainability.
 I’m also keen on collaborative opportunities to learn and grow in this dynamic field.